invertase/notifee/README.md

 ## Getting Started

+### Prerequisites

+Ensure you have the following software installed:
+- Xcode 12.4
+- Java 11

 ### Step 1: Clone the repository

 Ensure you call `git clone` with the `recursive` flag to ensure submodules (packages/react-native) are included: